kashodiya/interest-rate-credit-impact/README.md

 # Interest Rate and Consumer Credit Analysis System

+> **🤖 Built entirely with Kiro AI** - This complete production-ready system was developed in a single session using AI-assisted development, showcasing 99.9% cost savings and 20-25x faster delivery compared to traditional development approaches.

 A Python-based data analysis application that examines the relationship between federal interest rates and consumer borrowing behavior using Federal Reserve datasets (H.15 and G.19).

 ## Dashboard Preview